LTUC/amman-dotnet-401d2/Curriculum/Class04/facilitator/README.md

 Introduce the concept of Classes and Object Oriented Programming as well as the memory management of C#.

 ## How do I prep for today?
-1. Upload to the daily class repo the starter code for today's lab
+1. Upload the starter code for today's lab to the daily class repo in GitHub.
-2. Be comfortable with the demo code and lecture content
+2. Be comfortable with the demo code and lecture content.

 ### Lecture
 1. Code Review